Are Your Allergies Really Bad This Year? There's A Reason For That

-After more than a year of rigorous mask-wearing, it's been a little surreal to see so many people pulling their coverings off while they're outside.
-But besides getting used to seeing people's chins again, you may have also noticed something else: A lot of people are looking a little red around the nose.
+After more than a year of rigorous mask-wearing, it's a little surreal to see people without their masks while socially distanced outside.
+You may have noticed a lot of people are looking a little red around the nose.
 Maybe you're even feeling it yourself.
 Seasonal allergies have been absolutely killer this year.
 But are they worse than usual, or are we just noticing it more right now, since with the end of the pandemic hopefully in sight, we're all going outdoors more often and ditching the masks that may have kept pollen away from our nostrils last year?

 Advertisement